-The College provides purpose-built accommodation for graduates in two buildings: the Graduate Annexe, St Cross Road and Holly Bush Row.
-Meals can also be taken in college during term-time.
-Each room is equipped with an ethernet port for connecting to the internet and (at Holly Bush Row) a BT telephone point, use of which is optional and paid for by the occupant.
+The College provides purpose-built accommodation for graduates in two buildings: the Graduate Annexe, St Cross Road and Hollybush Row.
+Each room is equipped with an ethernet port for connecting to the internet.

 Where are the Rooms Located?

 St Cross Annexe is a short distance from the main College.
 Accommodation is laid out in clusters of five bed-sitting rooms, sharing two shower rooms and a well equipped kitchen.
 Cooking utensils are not supplied.
 The Standard rooms are approximately 150-160 sqare feet.
-Priority for accommodation is given to graduates in their first year.
+For guidance, fees range from £6,720 (N) band per annum for a standard room and £7,728 (M) band per annum for an en-suite room, plus electricity.

 What Will I Need to Bring With Me?